NNPDF/pineappl/docs/installation.md

    environment and that it points to a directory containing the `pineappl_capi.pc` file.

-If you want to update the CAPI, first update the repository and then repeat step 2.
+If you want to update the CAPI, first update the PineAPPL repository with `git pull` and then repeat step 3.

 ## CLI: `pineappl` for your shell